-For coverage under the MS4 Permit, AMAFCA submitted a notice of intent (NOI) as required in Part I.A.6.a to EPA Region 6 on June 19, 2015.
+For coverage under the Watershed Based MS4 Permit, AMAFCA submitted a notice of intent (NOI), as required in Part I.A.6.a to EPA Region 6, on June 19, 2015.
 AMAFCA is classified as a Class A Permittee, as defined in Table 1 (Part I.B.1.a) of the MS4 Permit.
 AMAFCA received authorization to discharge under this MS4 Permit from EPA in February 2016.
-The MRG Watershed Based MS4 Permit entered Administrative Continuance in Dec.
-2019 when EPA Region 6 did not issue a new MS4 Permit before the current MS4 Permit's expiration date.
-The MRG TAG sent EPA a letter dated October 15, 2019 acknowledging Administrative Continuance after the expiration date of the 5-year permit term The NOI and related correspondence is provided as Appendix B of this SWMP.
-With acceptance of AMAFCA's NOI, EPA assigned AMAFCA a Permit Tracking Number of NMR04A016.
+The MRG Watershed Based MS4 Permit entered Administrative Continuance in December 2019, when EPA Region 6 did not issue a new MS4 Permit before the MS4 Permit's expiration date.
+The MRG TAG sent EPA a letter, dated October 15, 2019, acknowledging Administrative Continuance after the expiration date of the 5-year Permit term The NOI and related correspondence are provided as Appendix B of this SWMP.
+Upon acceptance of AMAFCA's prepared NOI, EPA assigned AMAFCA a Permit Tracking Number of NMR04A016.